 Sometimes God lets men get away with sin for a while to deceive them, but He warns about His judgment and wrath for their presumption (Ps 50:21-22).
 The Jews thought they were rid of Jesus of Nazareth, but He brought the Roman armies just 40 years later to kill over one million in the city of Jerusalem alone and level their city to the ground.

 One of the greatest character traits of the Lord Jesus Christ was His love of righteousness and hatred of sin (Ps 45:7; Heb 1:8-9).
 For this glorious attribute, the blessed God honored Him far above all other men.
 From His example, we can see that nobility of spirit and approval before God is in direct proportion to love of virtue and hatred of sin.

 Reader, if your knowledge of God is from a sweet Sunday School teacher, you probably think God hates the sin, but loves the sinner.
 Guess again!
 David wrote, “For thou art not a God that hath pleasure in wickedness: neither shall evil dwell with thee.
 The foolish shall not stand in thy sight: thou hatest all workers of iniquity.
 Thou shalt destroy them that speak leasing: the LORD will abhor the bloody and deceitful man” (Ps 5:4-6).

-David wrote again, "The LORD is in his holy temple, the LORD'S throne is in heaven: his eyes behold, his eyelids try, the children of men.
+David wrote again, “The LORD is in his holy temple, the LORD’S throne is in heaven: his eyes behold, his eyelids try, the children of men.
 The LORD trieth the righteous: but the wicked and him that loveth violence his soul hateth.
 Upon the wicked he shall rain snares, fire and brimstone, and an horrible tempest: this shall be the portion of their cup.
-For the righteous LORD loveth righteousness; his countenance doth behold the upright" (Ps 11:4-7).
+For the righteous LORD loveth righteousness; his countenance doth behold the upright” (Ps 11:4-7).
 Why are these verses ignored?
-Why are they not in football stadiums?
+Why are they not printed with smiley faces?